 The Ironman LX300 Inversion Therapy Table is available at a similar price point, which is good for the respected Ironman name.
-It does have a lower weight capacity than the Invertio Inversion Table Back Stretching Machine, at 275 lbs., however the height range is larger, adjusting for users as short as 4’10”.
+It does have a lower weight capacity than the Invertio Inversion Table Back Stretching Machine, at 275 lbs., however, the height range is larger, adjusting for users as short as 4’10”.
 If you prefer ankle cups with foam rollers over four foam rollers, the Ironman is a good choice.
-It has a strap rather than bolt system to regulate your inversion, and does invert a full 180 degrees.
+It has a strap rather than a bolt system to regulate your inversion and does invert a full 180-degrees.
 The construction is durable, with 1.5” steel tubing and a crossbar base for stability.

 For around the same price you could also go with the Innova Fitness ITX9600 Heavy Duty Deluxe Inversion Therapy Table.
 This model features a contoured, padded backrest with a segmented head cushion in sharp black and silver, and a four-position safety pin system for positioning, rather than a strap.
 The ankles are a combo of cups and rollers, and the handrails are covered in soft, comfortable foam.
 This table can hold up to 300 lbs. and users from 4’10” to 6’6”.